dizmo/digitalStromSwitch/README.md

 ## Usage

-Now, you can turn the digitalStromSwitch dizmo to its back, set the IP-Address and Port of your DSS, choose a Room and a Scene.
+Now, you can turn the dizmo to its back, set the IP-Address and Port of your DSS, choose a Room and a Scene.
 From the front side, you can simply switch on the selected scene in the selected Room.